BetonQuest/BetonQuest/docs/Documentation/Reference/Integrations-List/NPCs/index.md

         Use `ZNPCsPlus` for the NPC selector argument.
         To acquire the NPCs ID, use the `/npc near 5` command and copy the `ID` from the NPC info.

-!!! warning "Multiple NPCs with the same name"
+!!! warning "Multiple NPCs from one identifier"
-    If there is more than one NPC with the same name and you select multiple NPCs by name (such as when using Citizens `byName` option), certain actions like `npcteleport` or objectives like `npcrange` might throw an exception.
+    If there is more than one NPC valid for an identifier (such as when using Citizens `byName` option), actions like `npcteleport` will teleport all NPCs and objectives like `npcrange` will complete if any NPC meets the conditions.
+Only the NPC placeholders will fail to resolve if not exactly one NPC is found.

 ## Conversations

 You can start [Conversations](../../../Advanced/Conversations.md) through NPC interactions from players by assigning them in the